Why basement apartments are the smartest first move

 That's exactly what we build.

 City of Toronto and most GTA municipalities now permit second suites in single-family zones as-of-right.
-The federal government's Secondary Suite Loan Program offers up to $80,000 in low-interest financing specifically for legal secondary suites, and Toronto's 20-year interest-free development charge deferral means you don't pay the city's DC up front.
+CMHC's Refinance for Secondary Suites lets eligible owner-occupiers refinance up to 90% of the home's as-improved (post-construction) value to fund the build — significantly more than a standard 80% refi.
+Combined with Toronto's 20-year interest-free development charge deferral (so you don't pay the city's DC up front), the project becomes self-financing for most homeowners with reasonable equity.

-The result: a typical 800–1,200 sq ft basement apartment in the GTA, properly built and permitted, can generate $1,800–$2,800 in monthly rental income while qualifying for both federal and municipal incentive programs.
+The result: a typical 800–1,200 sq ft basement apartment in the GTA, properly built and permitted, can generate $1,800–$2,800 in monthly rental income while qualifying for municipal DC deferral and CMHC refinancing.

 Total project cost depends on three things: the existing basement condition, whether a new exterior entrance is required, and finish level.
 Below is a realistic 2026 pricing breakdown for the GTA market.